 Individually, identifiable health information is subject to an array of federal and state regulation.
 Federal rules promulgated pursuant to HIPAA regulate the use and disclosure of health information by "covered entities."
 Covered entities include individual and institutional health care providers from which we may receive individually identifiable health information.
 These regulations govern, among other things, the use and disclosure of health information for research purposes, and require the covered entity to obtain the written authorization of the individual before using or disclosing health information for research.
 Failure of the covered entity to obtain such authorization could subject the covered entity to civil and criminal penalties.
 We may experience delays and complex negotiations in dealing with each entity's differing interpretation of the regulations and what is required for compliance.
 Also, where our customers or contractors are covered entities, including hospitals, universities, physicians or clinics, we may be required by the HIPAA regulations to enter into "business associate" agreements that subject the company to certain privacy and security requirements.
 In addition, many states have laws that apply to the use and disclosure of health information, and these laws could also affect the manner in which we conduct research and other aspects of business.
-Such state laws are not preempted by the federal privacy laws are a routine business practice, we are unable to predict the extent to which resources may be diverted in the event of an investigation or enforcement action with respect to such laws.
+Such state laws are not preempted by the federal privacy law when such laws afford greater privacy protection to the individual than the federal law.
+While activities to assure compliance with health information privacy laws are a routine business practice, we are unable to predict the extent to which resources may be diverted in the event of an investigation or enforcement action with respect to such laws.